Xaegir/temp-website/xaegir/content/english/_index.md

     subtitle: Roadmap
     title: We Are Currently Working On Several Projects
-    content: We have plans to work on an extensive range of products and services, starting with our NFT collection(our MVP) and community development.
+    content: We have plans to work on an extensive range of products and services, starting with our NFT collection and community development.
 Other planned and researched projects include…
     button:
       enable: true
       label: Roadmap